 Money and other digital tokens and stores of value will increasingly become programmable so that they can be tied to specific situations such as purchase of specific kinds of goods under specific conditions only.
 Contracts will also increasingly become machine-readable and self-executing.

-- New technologies will stimulate new forms of organisation.
+- New technologies will stimulate new forms of organisations.

 - We will gain access to more exciting experiences.

-Some of them will come from new computer games and associated e-sports, new types of media and the likes of virtual and ambient computing: in other words, from electronics.
-We will also be offered fascinating new, physical, hybrid experiences that will enrich all of our senses and play on all our feelings, not to mention new combinations of physical and electronic experiences as in augmented reality.
-So much of this is going to be bloody amazing.
+Some experiences will come from new computer games and associated e-sports; others from new types of media and the likes of virtual and ambient computing: in other words, from electronics.
+We will also be offered fascinating new, physical, hybrid experiences that will enrich all our senses and play on all our feelings, not to mention new combinations of physical and electronic experiences as in augmented reality.

 - Along the way, all sorts of startling things will occur.

-Some of these we can predict with a fair degree of certainty, others we can only conjecture about, while still others will materialise like a bolt out of the blue.
-Examples of the probable, which are now being worked on, are nuclear fusion, quantum computers, cultured meat, superintelligence, deexcitation, cancer vaccinations and radically life-prolonging technologies.
+Some of these predictable to a fair degree of certainty; others we can only conjecture about, while still others will materialise like a bolt out of the blue.
+Examples of the probable, which are now being worked on, are nuclear fusion, quantum computers, cultured meat, superintelligence, deexcitation, cancer vaccinations and radical life-prolonging technologies.
 But we must also expect the unexpected.
 For example, did you so much as envisage blockchain before it appeared?
 I doubt it.
 And how many people foresaw vaccines and anaesthesia before they arrived?
 Err… not many.

 - Future challenges will largely be met with future technologies.